The employment rules are aimed at streamlining the work visas processes for foreigners married to Singapore citizens and

 For foreign spouses (married to Singapore citizen/ permanent resident only) already holding a work permit, they can continue their employment on the existing work permits until its expiry.
 Subsequently, a LOC will be issued to them instead of a work permit if they want to work in Singapore.
 But the MOM has encouraged foreign spouses on work permits to convert to LOC as soon as possible because it will no longer be issuing such work permits from May 1, 2015.

 MOM has also clarified that the new rules are applicable for LTVP holders only.
 “Employers of foreign spouses on Short Term Visit Pass who wish to work would need to apply for a regular work permit for them.
 This is subject to the prevailing quota, levy and source country restrictions,” noted the Ministry in a statement.

 The Benefit to Singapore Companies

-Apart from the obvious benefits to married couple who will have greater certainty regarding the eligibility of foreign spouse’s continuous stay in Singapore, the new rules come as a boost from Singapore companies already struggling from manpower shortage and increased operating costs.
+Apart from the obvious benefits to the married couple who will have greater certainty regarding the eligibility of foreign spouse’s continuous stay in Singapore, the new rules come as a boost from Singapore companies already struggling from manpower shortage and increased operating costs.

 Since LOC holders are not counted as foreign workers, and with the increasing number of LTVP and LTVP+ in the country, the labor pool in Singapore will increase.
 Prospective employers will also save on government levies when they choose to employ LTVP/LTVP+ holders, thereby reducing their costs overhead.